 Document your trading intent in writing.
 If you are executing a specific investment strategy that Robinhood's risk models might flag (concentrated positions, options strategies, algorithmic patterns), keep written records of your intent.
 If trading is restricted or positions are liquidated, documented intent improves your position in arbitration.

-For compliance teams evaluating Robinhood as a vendor or benchmark, the margin lending authority, account suspension discretion, and class action waiver combination gives Robinhood meaningfully more unilateral authority than traditional full-service brokers.
-This is worth flagging in any institutional due diligence.
+For compliance teams evaluating Robinhood as a vendor or benchmark, the combination of margin lending authority, account suspension discretion, and class action waiver is worth evaluating in any institutional due diligence, particularly in comparison to the terms offered by traditional full-service brokers.

 ConductAtlas tracks every version of Robinhood's customer agreement, margin rules, and privacy policy.
 When Robinhood updates these documents, we flag the changes the same day with clause-level analysis and regulatory exposure mapping.